JonathanWillnow/european_factor_stockpicking_screener/src/documentation/dashboard.rst

-.. _final:
+.. _dashboard:

 ************************************
 Visualisation and Presentation using a Dash-App
 ************************************

-Documentation of the code in *src.final*.
+Documentation of the code in *src.dashoard.pages*.

 Dashboard
 =================

-.. automodule:: src.Dashboard.pages.functions
+.. automodule:: src.dashboard.pages
     :members: